FBI was warned about alleged shooter nearly 5 months ago, tipster says

 That was the last contact he had with the FBI until Wednesday, he said.

+"No other information was included with that comment which would indicate a time, location or the true identity of the person who made the comment," Lasky said during a news conference.
+"The FBI conducted database reviews, checks but was unable to further identify the person who actually made the comment."

-It's not clear whether the FBI ever made contact with the individual who left the YouTube comment.
-The FBI and the bureau's Mississippi field office did not immediately respond to CNN's requests for comment.
+It's not clear whether the FBI ever identified the suspect in the other alleged threat report.

-Then, on Wednesday afternoon, after Cruz was arrested, Bennight got a call from an agent in the FBI's Miami field office, who wanted to follow up on the September incident, he said.
+On Wednesday afternoon, after Cruz was arrested, Bennight got a call from an agent in the FBI's Miami field office, who wanted to follow up on the September incident, he said.
 A few hours later, FBI agents from the Mississippi office paid Bennight another visit.

-"I saw the story kind of go across my newsfeed but I didn't pay a whole lot of attention to it, but when the FBI said it was the same name the first thing that went through my mind was, 'Wow, I hope you were at least watching this guy that I alerted you to months ago,'" he recalled Thursday in a phone interview with CNN.
+"I saw the story kind of go across my newsfeed, but I didn't pay a whole lot of attention to it," he recalled Thursday in a phone interview with CNN.
+"But when the FBI said it was the same name, the first thing that went through my mind was, 'Wow, I hope you were at least watching this guy that I alerted you to months ago."